prashanth-chandran/prashanth-chandran.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist (Machine Learning) at [Google AR/VR](https://arvr.google.com/).
-My current research interests span the areas of performance capture, animation, neural rendering, generative models, and deep learning, but I generally enjoy working on any creative application at the intersection of computer vision, graphics, and machine learning.
+My current research interests span the areas of performance capture, animation, neural rendering, generative models, and deep learning.
+I generally enjoy working on any creative application at the intersection of computer vision, graphics, and machine learning.
 Please take a look at some of my [publications](/publications/) to know more about my work :)

 Previously I was an Associate Research Scientist at [Disney Research\|Studios](https://studios.disneyresearch.com/) and a member of the [Facial VFX group](https://studios.disneyresearch.com/digital-humans/).